firuzaisgandarli/holbertonschool-higher_level_programming/python-data_structures/README.md

 # Python Data Structures

 - 8-multiple_returns.py: Returns a tuple with the length of a string and its first character (None if empty).
+# Python Data Structures

+- 9-max_integer.py: Finds the biggest integer in a list.
+Returns None if the list is empty.